StefanieLoeser/capstone-project/README.md

 ## RekordBag

 This app was developed as a Capstone Project for the Web Development Bootcamp at neuefische (07-10/2022).
-It enables vinyl DJs to prepare a selection of records from their collection for their upcoming gig digitally instead of spending hours in front of their reccord shelve.
+It enables vinyl DJs to digitally prepare a selection of records from their collection for an upcoming gig instead of spending hours in front of their reccord shelve.

 ### About